rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/depth_implementations.md

 ### Effects
 The main tone is passed through the **panner**, and then to output.
 The echo is passed in series through the **reverb**, **low pass filter**, **panner**, and finally to output.

+If you want to change any of these parameters, you can generally change the normalized min and max and see what that does to it, and go from there.

 #### Panning
 For each object, the original tone and its echo are both panned to the same location.
 The x coordinate of the object centroid (from json def'n) is normalized to the [-1, 1] range (instead of [0, 1] original range).